muschellij2/fs_paper/Freesurfer/Freesurfer.knit.md

 ## R function setup

 To use \pkg{freesurfer}, a working installation of Freesurfer is required (downloads available: \url{http://freesurfer.net/fswiki/DownloadAndInstall}).
-The following code was run using Freesurfer version "`r fs_version()`".
+The following code was run using Freesurfer version "freesurfer-Darwin-lion-stable-pub-v5.3.0".
 The Freesurfer version can be accessed using the \pkg{freesurfer} \code{fs\_version} function.
 The path of Freesurfer must also be set.
 When using R from a shell environment, after the \code{FREESURFER\_HOME} environment variable is set (which is done when installing Freesurfer), \pkg{freesurfer} will use this as the path to Freesurfer.
 If using R through a graphical user interface (GUI) such as RStudio (RStudio, Boston, MA), environmental variables and paths are not explicitly exported.
 Therefore, \code{FREESURFER\_HOME} is not set and \pkg{freesurfer} will try the default directories of Mac OSX and Linux.
 Freesurfer is only available on Windows via a virtual machine.
 If the user did not perform an standard installation of Freesurfer, the path to Freesurfer can be specified using \code{options(freesurfer.path="/path/to/freesurfer")}.
 The \code{have\_fs} function tests whether a user has a Freesurfer installation, returning a logical, which is useful for \code{if} statements within examples.
 If \code{have\_fs} function returns is \code{TRUE}, the \code{fs\_dir} function will return the directory of the Freesurfer installation.

 ### Structure of Freesurfer analyses